DavidVujic/email-attachments/README.md

 #### Usage

-Example, extract an attached CSV file from an email file as an input stream and extract the file content as a stream:
+Example - extract a CSV file from an email:

 ``` clojure
 (->> my-email-stream